Man arrested in Switzerland over death of French student

 The man, of Moroccan nationality, was known to the French justice system, and had previously been convicted of rape in 2019.

-He committed the offence as a minor (the age of majority in France is 18), but was sentenced and imprisoned in October 2021.
+He committed the rape as a minor (the age of majority in France is 18), and was arrested soon after, remaining in detention until October 2021, when he was sentenced to seven years imprisonment.

-Despite receiving a seven-year sentence, his imprisonment ended in June 2023, but he remained on a sex offenders register.
+Despite receiving a seven-year sentence, his imprisonment ended in June 2024 (spending five years incarcerated between his time under arrest and imprisonment), partially for good behaviour, but he remained on the French sex offenders register.

-However, he was also subject to an order to leave France (obligation de quitter le territoire français, OQTF) which he did not follow.
+He was immediately subject to an order to leave France (obligation de quitter le territoire français, OQTF) after being released, and remained in a detention centre whilst the necessary paperwork was completed.

 Read more: Suspect in murder of Lola, 12: What is a OQTF order to leave France?

-Her family became aware of her absence on Friday (September 20) after she did not return home from university, as she had planned to do so, and quickly organised efforts to find her.
+Her family became aware of her absence on Friday (September 20) after she did not return home from university, as she had planned to do so.

 She was partially found via the help of an app called The Sorority, which alerts nearby users when a woman feels unsafe or is under threat of male violence.